A few months ago I posted this meme:

 The man rarely had to cook a meal for himself.
 Hell, I fixed his damn plate for him every night!
 He never had to do his own laundry or even put his own clothes away.
 He didn’t have to do dishes.
 He didn’t have to vacuum.
 He mowed the yard once a week and sometimes did home repairs.
 Wow- how did he manage to do it all?
 If I don’t cook, I don’t eat.
 If I don’t run to the grocery store there’s nothing to cook or eat.
 If I don’t do laundry, I have no clean clothes to wear.
 If I don’t shampoo carpets they smell like piss.
 If I don’t run to the store for dog food, or toilet paper, or saline solution, or any of the other myriad of things you need to make a household run smoothly, we don’t have those things.
 I will take a pass on the dishes.
 That is now Picasso’s job.

 I’m so tired of his narrative that he was this hardworking hero while I was out frivolously spending “his” money.
 The only reason he had that money was because he had a wife who was also willing to sacrifice.
-I looked at us a team.
+I looked at us as a team.
 We each had our roles.

 Out of the two of us I am the only one who knows what it’s like to work AND raise kids.
 I’m the only one who has had to take on both responsibilities.
 Hell, currently he’s not supporting them and he’s not working.
 He’s doing absolutely nothing except playing the victim and fucking his whore of a cousin.
 I’ll say it again: I work ten times harder than he ever had to and I’ve taken on a shitload more of tasks than he ever did.
 I’m the one working two jobs.
 I’m the one getting up at 3:20 in the morning five days out of seven on average.
 I’m the one who still has to juggle kids’ schedules with my own schedule.
 I’m still signing all the permission slips and attending parent-teacher conferences and going to support my kid in her activities.
 I’m still arranging for them to be fed and laundry is still being done, although I will concede that Rock Star does her own and I have taught Picasso how to do his own.
 Shit’s still getting done and I’m doing it without the benefit of a wife who does everything for me.